 When it comes to painting your home, the choice is truly personal.
 But with the myriad of hues and their tonal variations to choose from, the decision process can be excruciating.
 It’s hard enough choosing a kitchen paint color, let alone one for the all-important boudoir.
 And aside from the paint, there are emotional implications.
 If you’re a terrible sleeper, you might want to consider dark colors to ward off insomnia, but if you’re an early riser, then soft and warm tints will help get you up in the morning while still encouraging that cozy feeling.

-Still unsure which colored path to go down?
-Don’t stress.
+So what are the best bedroom paint ideas to satisfy your sleep and aesthetic needs?
+If you’re still unsure which colored path to go down, don’t stress.
 We turned to the pros who’ve applied more than a coat or two in their time and know what works best.
-Ahead they share their favorite colors guaranteed to have you sleeping sound in the chamber of your dreams.
+Ahead, they share their favorite colors guaranteed to have you sleeping sound in the chamber of your dreams.

 “We love using Farrow & Ball for master bedrooms, especially when we go dark because the pigments are so rich.
 We love designing master bedrooms that feel rich, layered, and mysterious.
 Since the California sun is so intense, a dark bedroom can be really amazing for lazy mornings in bed.” — Krista Schrock and David John Dick, co-founders of Disc